nla-group/snn/README.md

 0.799159 0.461479 0.780529
 0.118274 0.639921 0.143353
 0.944669 0.521848 0.414662
 *
 ```

+Then, we index the SNN model, specify the number of objects and feature dimensions in the data:
 ```c++
 // index SNN model
 SNN_MODEL<double, double> snn_model_Test(df, rows, cols);
 ```

+Query simple query as below:

 ```c++
 // query data